TrumanGIT/True-North/README.md

 change the Power Attack key (default: V) via the BFCO MCM menu.

 Press Up arrow key to enable / disable camera preset

+Press arrow down key to command all followers to stop/wait

 Press page up key to interact with npcs from a distance